-Oslo was named one of this year’s 52 Places to Go by the New York Times.
-Oslo’s numerous museums, parks, and recreational activities, as well as its castles and rich Viking history, make it a great choice for a family-friendly trip.
+Named one of the 52 Places to Go by the New York Times, Oslo’s numerous museums, parks, and recreational activities, as well as its castles and rich Viking history, make it a great choice for a family-friendly trip.
 Here are six fun things to do with kids while visiting the Nordic capital.

 1. Go Back in Time to Akershus Castle and Fortress

 Vigeland Sculpture Park is the world’s largest sculpture park made by a single artist.
 The beautifully manicured park has 192 sculptures by the artist Gustav Vigeland, including the ever popular The Angry Boy statue.

 3. Take the Hop On – Hop Off Mini-Cruise

 Hop on this boat and do the full 1.5-hour rotation on the traditional sailing ship past some of Oslo’s most interesting sites, like the City Hall, the Opera House, and the Akershus Castle before getting off at Bigdøy Museum Island.

 Museum Island is home to a cluster of museums, including the NORSK Folkemuseum, Maritime Museum, Kon-Tiki and the Viking Ship Museum.

 The Kon-Tiki Museum documents the expeditions of world-famous scientist Thor Heyerdahl.
 The original Kon-Tiki raft that Heyerdahl used to cross the Pacific Ocean in 1947 is on display, as well as the reed boat Ra II and a variety of artifacts from Heyerdahl’s travels.